Ravens-Fan/Post-Covid-World-Layoffs/README.md

 ## Outcome

+The above business questions can now be answered cleanly.

 Cleaned data through SQL, both to show the capabilities of SQL and my proficiency.
 This makes the dataset reliable for SQL queries, reporting, and visualization tools like Power BI or Tableau.

 ## Key Skills Demonstrated